 We may presume that as more and more “things” in our world take up residence in the Cloud, people’s time online to connect with this data and their “digital selves” will also increase.
 Bryon Walsh, Senior Editor at TIME, writes,

 “As our lives migrate to the digital cloud — and as more and more wireless devices of all sorts become part of our lives — the electrons will follow.
 And that shift underscores how challenging it will be to reduce electricity use and carbon emissions even as we become more efficient.”

-In an IoT world, data collected from billions of machines, appliances, “things,” and devices, as well as from sensors integrated into our environment, will be stored and responded to in data centers.
+In an IoT world, data collected from billions of machines, appliances, “things,” and devices, as well as from sensors and surveillance cameras integrated into our environment, driverless cars, microchipped humans and animals, “enhanced humans”, and virtual and augmented reality, will be stored and responded to in data centers.

 The 2014 paper, Data Center Efficiency Assessment, by the National Resources Defense Council (NRDC) reports that the 2 million computer servers in close to 3 million data centers that are used in the US for online activities “gulp enough electricity to power all of NYC’s households for 2 years.”

 A recent study in the Journal for Cleaner Production, states,

 “We have found that, if unchecked, ICT GHGE relative contribution could grow from roughly 1–1.6% in 2007 to exceed 14% of the 2016-level worldwide GHGE by 2040, accounting for more than half of the current relative contribution of the whole transportation sector.”
 (For more on this study, please see How Smart Phones Are Heating Up the Planet.